TheMobiL/hello-world/README.md

 # hello-world

-### Why is it always "Hello, World" that gets used for a first line of text in coding languages?
-Why can't it be literally anything else?
+### why is it always "hello, world" that gets used for a first line of text in coding languages (why can't it be literally anything else)

 **test (bold)**